 Like any and all prescription drugs, Darvocet should NEVER be taken outside the guidelines of the patient’s physician-established routine.
 It is extremely habit-forming, and can be more dangerous than most prescription painkillers.
 It’s not uncommon for Darvocet abusers to get two different prescriptions from two different doctors in an effort to feed their habit.
 For those who use Darvocet safely and responsibly, it is not to be combined with alcohol, tranquilizers, sleep aids, cough medicines, or anti-depressants.
 An addiction to Darvocet starts when the patient regularly goes beyond their recommended use to feel a chemically synthesized sense of comfort and relaxation.

 A short time after abusing Darvocet, a person can expect to feel a variety of immediate negative symptoms.
 These are unpleasant enough, however continued use will eventually lead to more serious health problems.
 New Darvocet abusers often experience a combination of symptoms including, but not limited to: trouble breathing, constipation, drowsiness, nausea, vomiting, etc. Darvocet abusers have also been known to experience skin rashes, delusions, severe stomach cramps, difficult or painful urination, confusion, etc. Long-term problems of prolonged untreated abuse can include deafness, rapid pulse, kidney failure, severe headaches, excessive sweating, and problems with the heart, liver, digestive system, pulmonary system, blood pressure, circulation, etc. Darvocet addiction also produces an almost rabid emotional dependence.
-If you or a loved one has been using an excessive amount of Darvocet and are experiencing these symptoms, seek immediate medical care; it’s very possible that you are experiencing a Darvocet overdose.
+If you or a loved one has been using an excessive amount of Darvocet and are experiencing these symptoms, seek immediate medical care.